structured-query-language/structured-query-language.github.io/system$ngram_search.md

-# Searching for objects across databases in Snowflake
+# Searching for objects across Databases in Snowflake

 Snowflake's INFORMATION_SCHEMA provides a metadata access to all the objects in a Database.
 You can look for TABLES, SCHEMAs etc. However the INFORMATION_SCHEMA is at the Database level i.e. you have to query the INFORMATION_SCHEMA of a DATABASE.